 This security system also has a high-level feature of warning homeowners from potential threats in the premises of their property or inside the home.

-Smart and sustainable
+Smart Homes(Smart and sustainable)

 Reduce, reuse, and recycle is the mantra to stay durable and efficient, that can be easier said than done.

 For example, it can be tough to keep a record of what food we have in our homes and when it must be consumed when meal-planning and the necessary shopping are two regular factors.